 RPD vs. Rational Choice

-- If you can’t trust someone to make a big judgement, such as which option is best, why trust all the little judgements that go into the rational choice strategy?
+- If you can’t trust someone to make a big judgment, such as which option is best, why trust all the little judgments that go into the rational choice strategy?

 - There’s usually not enough time or information to make rational choice strategy work.